Dani López (footballer, born 1985)

-Daniel "Dani" López Robles (born 25 October 1985) is a Spanish footballer who plays for CD Don Benito as a forward.
+Daniel "Dani" López Robles (born 25 October 1985) is a Spanish former footballer who played as a forward.

 López began his career as part of Atlético Madrid's academy, spending two years on youth terms with the club.
 He joined CDA Navalcarnero in 2003, and spent a season with the club.
 López then returned to Atlético Madrid, but to play for the club's 'B' and 'C' teams respectively over the period of three seasons.
 In 2007, he signed for Getafe B of the Tercera División.
 Following a successful season with Getafe, López joined Las Rozas in 2008, the team of the city where he was born.
 A year later, he joined Espanyol B of Segunda División B. In August 2011, López signed for CD Badajoz, spending the 2011–12 campaign with the club.
 López signed for English League One side Stevenage on a free transfer in August 2012.
 During the 2012–13 season, he spent two months on loan at League Two side Aldershot Town, as well as spending time on loan at Barnet.